MAA-98/gill/README.md

 - **Stacked Arguments:** Pass multiple files or lines in a row for conciseness.
 - **Line Extraction:** Reference line(s) or ranges from the most recent file argument so you can excerpt code and send only what’s needed.
 - **Fenced Code Blocks:** Files and line selections are output as Markdown code blocks with filepath and line context.
-- **Test mode:** Learn what prompts your commands make wihtout sending to the API with a beginning `--test` flag.
+- **Test mode:** Learn what prompts your commands make without sending to the API with a `--test` flag.

 ---